rpm-software-management/dnf/doc/conf_ref.rst

     If enabled the default answer to user confirmation prompts will be ``Yes``.
 Not to be confused with :ref:`assumeyes <assumeyes-label>` which will not prompt at all.
 Default is ``False``.

+.. _disfavor-label:

+``disfavor``
+    :ref:`list <list-label>`

+    Disfavor packages specified by a name or a glob and separated by a comma.
+This can also be used to block recommended or supplemented packages from being installed.
+The order of values is taken in account where the latest disfavor is stronger.
+Defaults to ``[]``.

+.. _disfavor_unmet_weak_deps-label:

+``disfavor_unmet_weak_deps``
+    :ref:`boolean <boolean-label>`

+    If enabled it will autodetect unmet weak dependencies of installed packages and disfavor packages matching those dependencies.
+It is used to block automatically recommended or supplemented packages that are probably unwanted on the system.
+Defaults to ``true``.

 .. _diskspacecheck-label:

 ``diskspacecheck``